printdotio/printio-ios-sdk/ios_sdk_customization.md

 _Coming Soon_

 ---
-## ApplicationId and ApiKey for Push Notifications
+## ApplicationID and APIKey for Push Notifications
 Set applicationId and apiKey provided from parse.com

 | Method | Parameters - Options |